roerohan/blog/content/blog/privacy-policy.md

 We do not sell, rent, or disclose your personal information to third parties without your consent, except in the following circumstances:

 ### 3.1.
+Service Providers

-Service Providers: We may share data with service providers who help us operate and maintain our website or assist with advertising.
+We may share data with service providers who help us operate and maintain our website or assist with advertising.

 ### 3.2.
+Legal Compliance

-Legal Compliance: We may disclose your information if required by law or when we believe it is necessary to protect our rights, your safety, or the safety of others.
+We may disclose your information if required by law or when we believe it is necessary to protect our rights, your safety, or the safety of others.

 ## 4. Your Choices